ninad555/Deloitte-Case-Study-project-Analysis/README.md

 # 🧑‍🔧 Code Set up

+  Here we have two branches for the project.
+  1) main branch - without database
+  2) master branch - with database
   After downloading the code file and opening it any IDE you can do the steps as mentioned below.

 #### To Create and Conda environment.